ucgJhe/Qdb/README.md

 ## How to run example.py

-make sure you install `mipsel-linux-gnu-gcc` or `arm-linux-gnueabihf`
+make sure you install `gcc-multilib-mipsel-linux-gnu` `gcc-multilib-arm-linux-gnueabihf`

 and make binary in src directory `cd src; make`